muskanbharuka/HR-Analysis-Power-Bi/README.md

-# HR Analytics Power BI Report
+# CoreHR : HR Analytics Dashboard

 ## Overview
 This Power BI report provides an in-depth HR-focused analysis of employee data, offering insights into demographics, work-life balance, attrition trends, and other key workforce metrics.
 The report is designed to help HR teams make data-driven decisions regarding employee retention, job satisfaction, and overall workforce management.